Protocol Death of a Student On/Off Campus

 a) Application for Graduation Fee will be waived;

-b) Vice President for Academic and Student Affairs will consult with family and determine if degree is to be awarded at graduation or private ceremony.
+b) Vice President for Student Affairs will consult with family and determine if degree is to be awarded at graduation or private ceremony.

 c) Registrar will consult with PTK Advisor to determine if student is eligible for such recognition.

-d) Registrar will arrange related logistics for graduation or private ceremony, with the Secretary to the President.
+d) Registrar will arrange related logistics for graduation or private ceremony, with the administrative assistant to the President.